Note: this site and the author does NOT have any financial relationship with the service provider being reviewed.

 THREE POINT OVERVIEW:

-I asked Shortcut to build out a granular revenue and cost forecast for Vail Resort Inc’s main operating segment.
+In this week’s second review, I asked Shortcut to build out a granular revenue and cost forecast for Vail Resort Inc’s main operating segment.

 Shortcut needs a lot of guidance on determining key revenue drivers, building out the structure of a granular revenue forecast, and modeling costs appropriately.

 Even for a simple business like Vail, there are nuances in the business model that were not picked up by Shortcut for modeling purposes.
+This exercise was helpful in framing where analyst judgement will continue to be important if/when accuracy issues (some of which we identified in this week’s first review) are eliminated.

 INTRODUCTION: